 Pros and Cons of TN Visa:

-Your family members, spouse and minor children may also join you to live in the U.S. Although, your spouse and dependent children will not be able to apply for work authorization based on your status as TN Visa holder.
+Your family members, spouse, and minor children may also join you to live in the U.S. Although, your spouse and dependent children will not be able to apply for work authorization based on your status as a TN Visa holder.

 One major disadvantage is that the TN Visa is considered a temporary visa, meaning you must show intent to leave the U.S. once your Visa expires.
 If you seek to obtain a Green Card, you generally must convert to another type of Visa prior to applying.

 What Documents do you need to apply for TN Visa?

 You must provide a letter from your U.S. employer that states your job offer and details how the job offered is included in the list of qualifying NAFTA professional occupations.
 You will also be required to show proof of your degree, license, and any other employment records related to your job position.
 You should also provide proof of your Canadian or Mexican citizenship, such as either a passport or Birth Certificate.
 Our Portland Immigration Lawyer can assist you with including a letter that describes how you qualify for each requirement set forth in the laws to make you eligible for TN Visa.
 Please contact our office at (866)691-9894 with any additional questions you may have about the TN Visa process.